 So disabled people are not 'people with impairments' but: '...people with impairments who are additionally ‘disabled’ by socially constructed barriers' (Colin Barnes, Disabled People in Britain, 1991).

-The British Council Sri Lanka is constantly developing and adapting to make itself more accessible to those with Special Needs.
-Please let us know if we can better support you and to give us feedback.
+The British Council Sri Lanka is constantly developing and adapting itself to be more accessible and accommodative to those with Special Needs.

 Feedback on Special Educational Needs at the British Council

 “Further as discussed, my child has shown some improvement after she started attending the program at the British Council and we are so happy.”